OpenMindUA/pseudomatic/README.md

 python -m pseudomatic
 ```

-This will generate example pseudonyms in English and Ukrainian using the 'market' theme.
+This will generate example pseudonyms in English and Ukrainian using the 'retail' theme.

 ## Project Structure